martinstojcevski95/PurriaFarming/README.md

-# Farming Simulation for iOS/Android using Unity Engine
+# Farming Simulation for iOS/Android using Unity Engine.
+Plant plants and manage them to grow!